tilicholabs/FlexChatBox-iOS/README.md

-# FlexChatBox
+# FlexChatBox - iOS

 ## Synopsis
-`FlexChatBox` is an iOS SDK developed to reduce developer's effort to build chat functionality into their applications.
+`FlexChatBox` is an iOS SDK using `SwiftUI` framework developed to reduce developer's effort to build chat functionality into their applications.
 Developers can integrate this SDK into any new or existing applications and use many features to share media content like sending text messages and sharing images from the device gallery, captured photos and videos, audio recording clips, sharing current location, mobile contacts and any other files.

+## Repo contents
+- This repo contains the source for the SDK and demo app to help integrate the SDK easily.
+- Demo app <Add demo app url> module can be used as-is if your requirement exactly fits.

 ## Installation
 To integrate the `FlexChatBox` SDK into your iOS applications, you have to install `Xcode 14.1 or later` on your mac and need `iOS 16 or later` to build and run the application on a simulator or a real device.